Hagar-Usama/Embedded-Recap/README.md

   * TI and RI are ORed
   * When the output is set -> jump tp 0023H ISR
   * Check TI and RI to see which caused the interrupt to respond accordingly
+  * The serial interrupt is used mainly for receiving data

 ### TCON Register
 <img src=https://github.com/Hagar-Usama/Embedded-Recap/blob/master/Interrupts%20Programming/TCON_1.png width="400" height="400">